BurnP3/BurnP3Plus/_scenarios/seciton4.md

 **Datasheet internal name:** burnP3Plus_IgnitionRestriction

-The **Ignition Restrictions** datasheet can be found under the **Advanced** node and contains information about fire ignition restrictions that define the conditions and locations where ignitions can be sampled.
+The **Ignition Restrictions** datasheet can be found under the **Sample Ignitions** node and contains information about fire ignition restrictions that define the conditions and locations where ignitions can be sampled.

 This datasheet is an input for the *Sample Ignitions* transformer.